Making a Development Application

 HRA Adoption Requirements

-Many HRA applications may have adoption requirements.
-These are typically technical, legal and administrative requirements and may include: engineering works and services, outstanding payments, and required legal documentation.
-Once adoptions requirements are finalized, the application would be placed on a Council agenda for consideration of final adoption (Fourth Reading), after which the rezoning process is complete and the application approved.
+Many HRA projects are subject to conditions of adoption, which are requirements that must be bet prior to Council’s consideration of whether to formally adopt the project’s bylaws (fourth reading of the bylaws).
+These are typically technical, legal and administrative requirements and may include: engineering works and services, outstanding payments, and the registration of any required legal documents.
+Once adoption requirements are finalized, the application would be placed on a Council agenda for consideration of final adoption, after which the HRA process would be complete and the application considered “approved” by Council.
+Subsequent permits, such as development, heritage alteration, and building permits are typically required to facilitate the form of development approved by Council.

-A Temporary Use Permit (TUP) is approved by Council and does one or more of the following:
+• A Temporary Use Permit (TUP) is considered by Council and may do one or more of the following if approved:

-• Allow, for a limited period of time, a use that is otherwise not permitted on a property;
+• Allow, for a limited period of time, a use that would otherwise not be permitted on a property;

-• Specify the terms and conditions under which the temporary use may be carried on and set securities to ensure adherence; and,
+• Specify the terms and conditions under which the temporary use may be carried out;

-A TUP has a maximum term of three years and can be renewed once by Council for the same length of time.
+A TUP has a maximum term of three years and can be renewed once by Council.
 The site can be used in accordance with the permit until the expiration date.
-Longer term or permanent use requires applications for rezoning.
+If a longer term or permanent use is desired, a Zoning Amendment Bylaw (rezoning) application would be required.

 When is a Temporary Use Permit Required?

-If someone wants to use a property in a way, for a limited period of time that is not permitted under the current zoning a Temporary Use Permit may be required.
+If there is a desire to use a property, for a limited period of time, in a way that is not consistent with the site's existing zoning, a Temporary Use Permit may be required.

 Application Review